-In fact, with many models you can safely place your face right the output nozzle if you choose, much like old congestion remedies where it’s helpful to breathe in steam directly.
+In fact, with many models, you can safely place your face right at the output nozzle if you choose, much like old congestion remedies where it’s helpful to breathe in steam directly.

 The biggest benefit of warm mist models is how helpful they are for colds, congestion, and other related symptoms.
 Some models provide an option for adding medicated liquids or menthol pads to boost sickness relief and help you feel better much faster.

 Breathing this in really help with nose, coughing, or congestion problems when you’re sick.

 Just like cool mist models, however, their water tanks need to be cleaned occasionally to prevent algae and other build-up.
 In fact, the warmth in some cases can actually promote bacterial growth.

 Standard cleaning intervals are around once per week, typically.